 Installation view, “Nhớ” by Phượng-Duyên Hải Nguyễn, Welcome Gallery, 2024

-Help Shape the Future Arts Council for the Charlottesville Area
+Shape a Future Arts Council for the Charlottesville Area

 Charlottesville, Albemarle, and the surrounding counties have a robust arts and culture sector but lack a centralized, coordinated structure to support its creative communities.
 A collaborative, community-led effort is now underway to explore the creation of a future Arts Council for the Charlottesville area—one that is equitable, accessible, and focused on making it possible for artists to live, work, and thrive here.